Yoric/ronin-time-bureaucrats/time-travel.md

 ## What does my Continuum Indirection look like?

 Since you are a Ronin Time Bureaucrat, the aspect and features of your Continuum Indirection depends a lot of where it comes from, and how you have customized it since you, er, eloped.
+You may find information on standard Continuum Indirections in chapter [_Here, There and Right Behind You: The Bureaucracy_](/here-there-and-right-behind-you-the-bureaucracy.md).

 A wide host of different technologies afford of Continuum Indirections that look like, well, pretty much anything.
 It may be a spaceship as well as a a bathtub, a restaurant as well as a book, or a map, or a corridor or a sports car, or, well, did we mention pretty much anything?
 And yes, it may be larger on the inside, although it doesn't have to.